 The municipality agrees to maintain the property taxes obligations that existed prior to the TIF development.
 A portion of any property tax revenues that result from the increment is dedicated to repaying the infrastructure debt associated with the development for a set duration, called the retention period.
 As of 2021, a TIF district in Vermont can retain 70% of the property taxes associated with the development growth.
-Once the retention period ends, the state/municipality receives the full tax revenue associated with the developed property value.
+Once the retention period ends, the State and the municipality each receive the full tax revenue associated with the developed property value.